tl;dr, I built apod-color-search!

 apod color search 🪐

 Search for APOD photos by color!
-Consists of four functional parts:
+Consists of three parts:

 A Svelte app to provide search interface.
 Uses vanilla-colorful for color picker.